-This Privacy Notice sets out what you need to know about how EXPECT Youth will use your information for the administration and evaluation of the Essential Life Skills programme.
+This Privacy Notice sets out what you need to know about the Essential Life Skills programme.
+EXPECT Youth have been commissioned by DMBC to administer and evaluate the programme.

-EXPECT Youth is committed to meeting its data protection obligations and handling your information securely.
-You should make sure you read and understand this notice before submitting your information to us.
+DMBC and EXPECT Youth are committed to meeting their data protection obligations and handling your information securely.
+You should make sure you read and understand this notice before submitting your information to the programme.

 What information about you do we collect?